siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 **Claim.** Electric charge is not a substance added to a field configuration.
-It is the far-field projection of conserved topological winding — a $1/r^2$ intensity falloff that results from a fixed total circulation spread over an expanding sphere.
+It is the far-field projection of conserved topological
+winding: a $1/r^2$ intensity falloff that results from a fixed total circulation spread over an expanding sphere.

 In source-free Maxwell dynamics, $\nabla \cdot \mathbf{E} = 0$ everywhere.